pkp/pkp-docs/dev/plugin-guide/en/examples.md

 Plugins can be put to a wide variety of uses.
 The examples below show you how to do things that many plugins may need to do.

+- [Plugin Template](https://github.com/pkp/pluginTemplate){:target="_blank"} - A working starter plugin that you can use as a base for your own plugins.
 - [Add Styles and Scripts](./examples-styles-scripts) - How to add a CSS stylesheet or JavaScript file to the backend.
 - [Context and Site](./examples-context-site) - How to distinguish between one journal and the admin area in your plugin.
 - [Get Data](./examples-get-data) - How to get some data to display in your plugin.